s0sasaki/ece285_vqa/experiment2/README.md

 This is another implementation of VQA based on https://github.com/Shivanshu-Gupta/Visual-Question-Answering.

-It runs but has a problem probably with GPU setting.
-(It stops at the first or second epoch with a device error.
-It might work if the GPU flag was turned off, but it's slow.)

 To execute the code, try these at the experiment2 directory:

 ```